• Duration:19 Nights 20 Days

 About Island Peak Climbing

-After high camp there are more rocks and scree at first, then we get to the Crampon Point, where we put on our harness, climbing boots and other climbing gears.
-Couple of places, we need to walk on the Ladders to cross the Crevasses section.
-After the Crevasses section then walking on flat glacier section before we get to the foothill of the Ice headwall.
-There is a 300 meter headwall of 45 degree snow slopes leading to the exposed summit ridge of Island Peak.
-From the summit, the incredible view pf Himalaya includes Nuptse, 7879m, Lhotse, 8501m, Lhotse Middle Peak, 8419m, and the unclimbed Lhotse Shar, 8383m.
+After high camp, there are more rocks and scree at first, and then we get to Crampon Point, where we put on our harness, climbing boots and other climbing gear.
+We need to walk on the Ladders to cross the Crevasses section in a couple of places.
+After the Crevasses section, walk on the flat glacier section before we get to the foothill of the Ice headwall.
+A 300-meter headwall of 45-degree snow slopes leads to the exposed summit ridge of Island Peak.
+From the summit, the incredible view of the Himalayas includes Nuptse, 7879m; Lhotse, 8501m; Lhotse Middle Peak, 8419m; and the unclimbed Lhotse Shar, 8383m.
 To the east, the perfect pyramid of Makalu, 8475m and the frozen waves of the Lhotse Shar Glacier, and to the south, Baruntse and alluring Ama Dablam.

-The best season for climbing Island Peak in Nepal is from March to May (Spring) and from September to November (Autumn).
+The best season for climbing Island Peak in Nepal is from March to May (Spring) and September to November (Autumn).
 However, the winter is also a great time to climb if you are well prepared for the cold weather.
-In the crisp and cold month of December, the views of mountains are crystal clear and there are fewer trekkers around.
+In the crisp and cold month of December, the views of the mountains are crystal clear, and there are fewer trekkers around.
 The duration of Island Peak Climbing can be lengthened or shortened according to your preference.
-Annapurna Foothills Treks and Expedition will arrange every detail of your Island Peak Expedition; lodge accommodation, guides, food, as well as all the necessary climbing and camping equipment.
+Annapurna Foothills Treks and Expedition will arrange every detail of your Island Peak Expedition; lodge accommodation, guides, food, and all the necessary climbing and camping equipment.

-Guaranteed Departures.
-We are preparing for our Autumn 2023 and 2024 dates and groups for Island Peak Expediiton.
+Guaranteed Departures: We are preparing for our Autumn 2024 and 2025 dates and groups for Island Peak Expedition.
 Please get in touch for further details.

 Highlights of Island Peak Climbing